Overview

 As you work through your lessons, click the Complete and Continue button to mark the current lesson as complete and automatically move on to the next one.

-• Lessons are only marked complete when you click the Complete and Continue button.
+Important: Lessons are only marked complete when you click Complete and continue.
+Clicking lessons directly in the sidebar won’t mark them as complete automatically.

 Resetting Your Progress

-If you want to reset your progress for the entire course or individual lessons, contact your school owner.
+If you’d like to reset progress for a course or specific lessons, contact your school owner.
 They can:

-• If not, delete your account and re-enroll you to start fresh.
+Delete your account and re-enroll you to start over.

 Adjusting lesson video settings

-You can customize your lesson video experience by clicking the gear icon at the top of the lesson list.
+You can customize your video experience using the gear icon at the top of the lesson list.

 Video Player Controls

-• Play/Pause: Click the play icon or press K on your keyboard to start or pause the video anytime.
+Play/Pause: Click the play icon or press K.

-• Forward/Rewind: Skip ahead or back 10 seconds using the forward/rewind buttons or the left/right arrow keys.
+Forward/Rewind: Skip ahead or back 10 seconds with the arrow keys.

-• Miniplayer: Switch to picture-in-picture mode to keep watching the video while navigating to other tabs or parts of the course.
+Miniplayer: Switch to picture-in-picture mode to continue watching while navigating.

 Video Player Settings

-Click the gear icon in the video player to adjust these settings:
+Click the gear icon in the player to adjust:

 Note-taking within the video player

-Both creators and students can take private notes directly inside the video player.
-These notes are visible only to you and cannot be shared or downloaded.
+You can take private notes directly in the video player.
+Notes are visible only to you.

-3. Your note will appear as an annotation on the video’s timeline, so you can easily find it later while watching.
+Your note will appear as an annotation on the video timeline so you can revisit it later

 Video picture-in-picture (PiP)